Horrified: Reception and legacy

-Bennett remarked that although many did not understand Repulsion's style at the time of Horrifieds recording in 1986, "the handful that did would go on to form bands that would define grindcore and death metal in the late '80s and early '90s".
-As the Slaughter of the Innocent demo, Horrified garnered a following from "aspiring extremists" such as Nickie Andersson, Lee Dorrian, and Fenriz of Darkthrone, the latter of whom would get a matching tattoo of the album cover on his arm.
-Embury and Mitch Harris both cited the album as a massive influence on Napalm Death, who also covered "Maggots in Your Coffin" on their 1999 covers EP Leaders Not Followers.
+Embury and Mitch Harris both cited Horrified as a massive influence on Napalm Death, who also covered "Maggots in Your Coffin" on their 1999 covers EP Leaders Not Followers.
 Entombed recorded a cover of "Black Breath" for a 7" single in 1994.
 Anders Björler of At the Gates credited his experience listening to Horrified at the house of bandmate Tomas Lindberg with exposing him to grindcore and death metal.
 Brutal Truth bassist Dan Lilker said he was surprised at the speed of Repulsion when he first heard the album in demo form in the mid-1980s; vocalist Kevin Sharp considered Carlson's bass tone to be genre-defining for grindcore, comparing it to the influence of the Ramones' "riffing" on punk music and Dave Lombardo's "Reign in Blood beat" on thrash metal.
 Soilwork drummer Dirk Verbeuren expressed admiration for the album, which he considered a "grindcore milestone".
 Mortiis cited the album as an influence.
-Horrified has also been described as laying the groundwork for other bands, including Cannibal Corpse, Death, and Pestilence.
+Critics have also described Horrified as laying the groundwork for other bands including Cannibal Corpse, Death, and Pestilence.

+Reviewing the album for Metal Hammer in 1993, James Sherry acknowledged Horrifieds influence on bands such as Napalm Death and Carcass whilst describing it as a fun listen that was "as chaotic, dangerous and downright repulsive as music can get... for now."
+In his retrospective review for AllMusic, (Note: Although his review is undated, York states he is listening to Horrified almost 20 years after its recording in 1986.)
+York said that the album could still be enjoyed as a "direct blast of youthful, horror-inspired thrash/grind mayhem" without having to consider its impact or legacy.
+Kerrang! stated in 2019 that Horrifieds "agitated pace is also what gives [the album] its charm, and for a generation of kids uninterested in a lot of extreme metal's technical obsession, the record became influential beyond anyone's wildest dreams."
+In 2021, Alexander Santelt of Metal.de wrote that the album "remains absolutely relevant today, both as a historical audio document and the birth of [grindcore], but also as a still incredibly entertaining, [...] primitively antisocial, yet charming and catchy blast."